 Based on the experiences of Philadelphia's Monument Lab, we also anticipate that Phase Two will generate a significant increase in public proposals as it works to generate a broader discussion about monuments, art, and representation that is more accessible than theoretical.
 We hope, given the tremendous creativity of New Orleans residents, that it also works to generate new DIY approaches, parallel projects, and great collaborations!

-in keeping with the Monuments Lab model and drawing from the Map Room project in St. Louis, we will use GIS to create a map of New Orleans that represents the proposed monuments in place throughout the city.
-Likewise, we will document our participatory design process throughout, providing a model for other cities.
-We hope to partner with one of New Orleans’ many archives to collect the stories and artwork produced by our citizens as part of their collection.
+In keeping with the Monument Lab model and drawing from the Map Room project in St. Louis, we are partnering with the Midlo Center for New Orleans Studies through New Orleans Historical to create a map of New Orleans to represent the locations of the people, places, events, and movements referenced in Phase One of the Paper Monuments process.
+As we move through the process, we will partner to create an additional layer of mapping, representing residents' proposed monuments in place throughout the city.
+We will also be partnering with the Midlo Center to collect the stories and artwork produced by our citizens as part of their collection.

-the collection of New Orleans histories made visible through this process will be a tremendous asset to the city and provide an opportunity to build out a permanent network of artistic beacons rooted in the memory of place.
-This would be organized and set across the city (see Cite Memorie)
+The collection of New Orleans histories made visible through this process will be a tremendous asset to the city and provide an opportunity to establish a multi-site strategy for investment in public spaces, public art and memorials throughout New Orleans (see Cite Memorie)